ethereum/portal-network-specs/state-network.md

     - recursive gossip stops at the root of the storage trie
 - all contract bytecode for newly created contracts
     - proof has to include the proof for the account trie that corresponds to the same contract
+    - recursive gossip doesn't happen in this case

 A bridge should compute the content-id values for all proofs that are part of the initial round of recursive gossip.
 These proofs should be sorted by proximity to its own node-id.
 Beginning with